 Hang Out with the Locals

 Going on a solo trip in Vietnam means that you are likely to meet many locals who are totally strange to you.
-Locals, especially those living in the suburban and rural areas, are curious about foreign travelers since they don't encounter tourists on a daily basis.
+Locals, especially those living in suburban and rural areas, are curious about foreign travelers since they don't encounter tourists on a daily basis.
 You are expected to deal with a certain amount of stares, whispering, and giggles which may make you feel annoyed and uncomfortable.
 Acquainting yourself with such cases will partly reduce your anxiety.

-Solo traveling seems to be the most challenging when you come to a completely strange place and miss to understand what people are talking about.
+Solo traveling seems to be the most challenging when you come to a completely strange place and miss understanding what people are talking about.
 Learning some Vietnamese, especially common phrases, will become particularly helpful in preventing your loneliness.
 It can also help you to avoid being overcharged when coming to some tourist attractions.

-Putting some effort into communicating with locals is a key to overcoming your loneliness on your Vietnam travel.
+Putting some effort into communicating with locals is key to overcoming your loneliness on your Vietnam travel.
 Vietnamese often show a strong preference for casual talks and enjoy talking to foreigners.
 Try to make a conversation with taxi drivers, vendors, coffee shop waiters/waitresses, or bartenders in encounters to experience the friendliness and hospitality of the Vietnamese.